 An Explanation of Federal Trucking Regulations From Attorneys Who Represent Injured People

-The industry of commercial trucking is one that is heavily regulated at the federal and state level.
-The U.S. Department of Transportation is responsible for creating federal truck safety regulations in regards to driver training, driver safety, truck company operations and vehicle maintenance and size.
+The industry of commercial trucking is heavily regulated at the federal and state level.
+The U.S. Department of Transportation is responsible for creating federal truck safety regulations on driver training, driver safety, truck company operations and vehicle maintenance and size.
 Staying updated on the new developments for all of these regulations can be difficult, and it is not uncommon for truck companies to fall behind in meeting these regulations– which unfortunately– translates to accidents on the road.

 Regulating the trucking industry is important for several reasons.
 First, these regulations seek to ensure the safety of truck drivers and drivers on the road.
 By following these regulations, a truck driver eliminates the risk that he or she poses to other drivers on the road.
 Second, the regulations ensure the health of truck drivers on the road.
 If truck drivers work for too many hours in a row, they can become fatigued and incapable of precise driving on the road.
 Third, the regulations protect the quality of the roads and highways that people use on a daily basis.
 If there were no regulations governing the loads that trucks could carry, it would be easy for roads and highways to become torn up and unable to be used by the public.